What is bootstrapping in business? Tips and examples

 Bootstrapping tips

-Bootstrapping success requires focused execution during your startup phase.
-These strategies help maximise your limited resources:
+Bootstrapping success depends on careful planning and action during your startup phase.
+These three strategies help you maximise limited resources:

 Manage finances with precision